-If you are a Veteran trying to prove entitlement to schedular TDIU (also known to some Veterans as IU, or TD) then you will need a good understanding of what it means to be unable to perform “substantially gainful activity”.
+If you are a Veteran trying to prove entitlement to schedular TDIU (also known to some Veterans as IU) then you will need a good understanding of what it means to be unable to perform “substantially gainful activity”.

 Why do Veterans need to understand the concept of “Substantially Gainful Activity”?